 Experienced deminers and Mine Detection Dogs from NPA successfully cleared 333 Anti-Personnel and Anti-Tank mines from an area covering almost 70 000 m2 from October to December 2012.
 In January 2014, the International Court of Justice finally settled the dispute, awarding Peru a triangle of the Pacific Ocean territory- an area covering thousands of square miles, rich in fish and other natural resources.
 NPA's work thus contributed to a conclusion of the dispute and facilitated for the final verdict.

-NPA currently has two projects in Peru: An Arms Management and Destruction (AMD) project and a Cluster Munition Project to assist Peru with obligations to the Convention on Cluster Munitions (CCM).
+NPA currently has two projects in Peru: The United Stated has funded an Arms Management and Destruction (AMD) project since 2017.
+Norway has funded periodic activities in the ongoing Cluster Munition project which assists Peru with obligations to the Convention on Cluster Munitions (CCM).